kitnil/awesome/README.md

 - [DGEngine](https://github.com/dgengin/DGEngine) - An implementation of the Diablo 1 game engine
 - [NonEuclidean](https://github.com/HackerPoet/NonEuclidean) - A Non-Euclidean Rendering Engine for 3D scenes.
 - [laminar](https://github.com/ohwgiles/laminar) - Fast and lightweight Continuous Integration
-- [libtcod](https://github.com/libtcod/libtcod) - The official Git mirror of libtcod.
+- [libtcod](https://github.com/libtcod/libtcod) - The official repository for libtcod.
 A roguelike development library.
 - [curv](https://github.com/curv3d/curv) - a language for making art using mathematics
 - [LeetCodeAnimation](https://github.com/MisterBooo/LeetCodeAnimation) - Demonstrate all the questions on LeetCode in the form of animation.（用动画的形式呈现解LeetCode题目的思路）
 - [kbd-audio](https://github.com/ggerganov/kbd-audio) - Tools for capturing and analysing keyboard input paired with microphone capture  🎤⌨️